Hyoyeon And Yoona Next Girls’ Generation Members To Release Albums This Year

 The news of Hyoyeon and Yoona being next in line out of the remaining Girls’ Generation members to debut a solo album was made known on numerous Korean news outlets especially Sports Donga and Naver.
 Apparently, those reports revealed a ton of information pertaining to Girls’ Generation members as they’ve been greeting fans with new music and acting every month.
 This is definitely true for Seohyun, Yoona, and Yuri.
 It also brought up Taeyeon releasing her first full-length studio album too.

 One of the details that got a lot of attention was that Hyoyeon and Yoona would be next to reveal new music.
-If said new music is not part of the second season of SM Station, than most likely they will be debut albums.
+If said new music is not part of the second season of SM Station, then most likely they will be debut albums.

 Hyoyeon debuting her solo album actually makes a lot of sense given all the work she’s put in on the first season of SM Station.
 Last year, she teamed up with Jo Kwon of 2AM and Min of Miss A to form Triple T. They released the song “Born to be Wild,” a very interesting collaboration between SM Entertainment and JYP Entertainment.
 Also, Hyoyeon technically made her solo music debut with the song “Mystery.”
 Since it was released on SM Station, it does not count as an album release.